 Likewise if your son is seen at some point playing with a Barbie doll--quick, change his name from Dan to Demi and start the hormone therapy before the stubble starts to grow.
 Later we'll remove the offending male parts, government paid.
 Sure, he may be in and out of psyche wards now and then, the hormones will lead to secondary health complications, but so what?
 He will grow up to join our movement!

 In Britain, claims of gender nonconformity among young people have surged more than 900% in the past few years.
 In short, things are going as planned.

-In short: By interfering in the sacred process called Transition that only LGBT-approved doctors and administrators can guide, you only threaten your child’s well-being.
+And really: By interfering in the sacred process called Transition that only LGBT-approved doctors and administrators can guide, you only threaten your child’s well-being.
 Do you want to do that?
 Of course not.
 Do you want our laws to get even more invasive and punitive?
 No. Then why not just go along to get along?
 Why not be a good little rainbow butterfly and float on the hot air we blow?
 Because it's only going to get hotter.

 Among that perverse demographic called "Christians", many people are waking up and choosing prudence over self-destruction.
 Like David Gushee, who has wisely abandoned Christian teachings on sexuality and embraced our rainbow revolution:

 It turns out that you are either for full and unequivocal social and legal equality for LGBT people, or you are against it, and your answer will at some point be revealed.
 This is true both for individuals and for institutions.

 Neutrality is not an option.
 Neither is polite half-acceptance.
 Nor is avoiding the subject.
 Hide as you might, the issue will come and find you.